ecraig12345/better-deps/README.md

 - Cons:
   - Makes it less obvious which packages use which `devDependencies`.
 This can be mitigated somewhat by using the `--threshold` option to hoist only things that are widely used.
   - May make it easier for packages to add implicit dependencies in production code.
 This can be mitigated by lint rules (which is a good practice regardless).

+Another approach which eliminates implicit hoisting while avoiding the cons listed above is to use a package manager which implements strict installation layout instead (essentially the opposite of this strategy).
+Some examples are [pnpm](https://pnpm.io/), [midgard-yarn-strict](https://www.npmjs.com/package/midgard-yarn-strict), or [npm's upcoming isolated mode](https://github.com/npm/rfcs/blob/main/accepted/0042-isolated-mode.md) once implemented.
+However, this approach doesn't address issues of churn from updating `devDependencies`.

 ### `star-local-dev-deps`